 Suddenly, I had to accept that my life, despite otherwise being in its prime, was now, unlike most young people all around me, built with fragile matchsticks, any incorrect move could then be the end of me right then and there.

-Despite the lack of care and support by our current society (#bethechange), the majority of stroke sufferers die within the immediate years following and young people are not exempt from such horrifying statistics.
-It's not 10% like other illnesses that currently get special days/weeks/months/entire time dedicated to them and celebrated/honoured profusely by the media and the general public who have willingly & openly acknowledged and supported.
-Think about it; when was the last time (/any time) you gave consideration, concern and/or support towards a stroke organisation and/or stroke sufferers with a morning tea, a donation/fundraising event or even just with a social media content share about stroke fatalities and/or a young life living with the constant debilitating disabilities and effects (direct & indirect) of stroke?
+Despite the concerning lack of care, consideration & support by our current society (#bethechange), the majority of stroke sufferers die within the immediate years following and young people are not exempt from such horrifying statistics.
+It's not 10% like other illnesses that currently get special days/weeks/months/entire time dedicated to them and celebrated/honoured profusely by the media and the general public who have willingly & openly acknowledged & supported.
+Think about it; when was the last time (/any time) you gave consideration, concern &/or support towards a stroke organisation &/or stroke sufferers with a morning/afternoon tea, a donation/fundraising event or even just with a social media content share about stroke fatalities &/or a young life living with the constant debilitating disabilities & effects (direct & indirect) of stroke?
 Without hesitation, I can confidently deduce that most have never.

-Why is the world's biggest cause of adult disability and the 2nd largest cause of death (only to heart disease) constantly & cruelly dismissed?
+Why is the world's biggest cause of adult disability + the 2nd largest cause of death (only to heart disease) constantly & cruelly dismissed?

 This agonising thought continues to linger as I fight through each day with my constant invisible struggle to keep on living, to reclaim some of my former life and to have worth in others' lives too.

-The genuine compassion, consideration, respect and insight so many loving people have consistently shown towards this constant intense struggle over the majority of my adult years (when I can offer them nothing in return) has been the the silver lining of my life's mammoth dark cloud.
+The genuine compassion, consideration, respect and insight so many loving people have consistently shown towards this constant & intense struggle over the majority of my adult years (when I currently can offer them nothing in return) has been the silver lining of my life's mammoth dark cloud.

-Such kind supporters have wisely looked at how life can be like outside of their comfortable bubble, ensuring to make me feel understood & valued.
+Such kind supporters have wisely looked at how life can be like outside of their comfortable bubble, ensuring to make me feel understood, included & valued.

-In my opinion, being understood, together with being of worth to others, are not to be taken for granted and contribute to the most important aspects to living a fulfilling life, sick or healthy.
-It's about the sincere connections you make, amiright?!
+In my opinion, being understood, together with being of worth to others, are factors in life not to be taken for granted and contribute to the most important aspects to living a fulfilling life, sick or healthy.
+Ultimately, it's about the sincere, lasting connections you make, amiright?!

-Overall, such an arduous experience (that is stroke and the considerable effects - direct and indirect - uncontrollably inflicted) has since made a Kitty Kat who is a more compassionate person to those who have shown consideration, respect and consistency by looking at life outside of their bubble for others who may look 'fine' yet are actually continually struggling just to get by every moment of their day (it seems to be increasingly difficult for people to do with our current world's narcissistic, 'what's in it for me?' mentality).
+Overall, such an arduous experience (that is stroke + the considerable effects - direct & indirect - uncontrollably inflicted) has since made a Kitty Kat who is a more compassionate person to those who have shown consideration, respect & consistency by looking at life outside of their bubble for others who may look 'fine' yet are actually continually struggling just to get by every moment of their day (it seems to be increasingly difficult for some to do with our world's current narcissistic, 'what's in it for me?' mentality).

-The bi-brain damage and its debilitating effects that have lingered for most of my adult years now could not be overcome with what had previously made me thrive; it was a new playing ground (/battlefield) with new rules and a bias that would make the strongest person question why they survived.
+The bi-brain damage and its debilitating effects that have relentlessly lingered for most of my adult years now could not be overcome with what had previously made my life thrive; it was a new playing ground (/battlefield) with new complex rules and a cruel bias that would make even the strongest person question why they survived.

-Despite growing up in a tourism community where I regularly enjoyed engaging with new people and seeing life through their eyes from an early age, the strokes have encouraged an even further appreciation for meeting new souls and seeing their perspective on a topic I think is so often warped by ignorance, judgement & comparison by those who analyse the former brain-damage-free 'you' and what you previously could offer them to the updated, evolved stroke survivor.
+Despite growing up in a tourism-based community where I regularly enjoyed engaging with new people from all across the globe & seeing life through their eyes from an early age, the strokes have encouraged an even further appreciation for meeting new souls and seeing their perspective on a topic I think is so often warped by ignorance, judgement & comparison by those who analyse the former brain-damage-free 'you' & what you previously could offer them to the updated stroke survivor.

-It may come as a surprise to you that someone who often feels judged unfairly these days, embraces new people so openly but I have found some can be incredibly supportive, kind and open-minded.
+It may come as a surprise to you that someone who often feels judged unfairly these days, embraces new people so openly but I have found a distinct pattern of fresh faces (that have not be 'warned' about my particular limitations as such shouldn't define me) can be incredibly supportive, kind and open-minded.

-Isn't that just so beautiful to discover about the human race?!
+Isn't that just so glorious to discover about the human race?!

-Thank you to those genuine souls, you are the Kitty Kat's meow (plus the genuine long-term Klubbers who are always writing love notes, sending treats and including me in their lives)!
+Thank you to those genuine souls, you are the Kitty Kat's meow (plus the long-term authentic Klubbers who are regularly writing love notes, sending treats and including me in their lives)!

 Genuine people are just what a stroke survivor needs, the time you've known them prior to brain damage has shown to not necessarily come into it.

-While I still like to embrace new people just like I did before strokes (#tourismfamily), it has actually surprised me how supportive they can be when I have nothing to offer them and yet some people I've known for years, if not decades, have not necessarily been as thoughtful, consistent and compassionate.
+While I still like to embrace new people just like I did before strokes (#tourismfam), it has actually been quite surprising just how supportive they can be when I in fact have nothing to offer them and yet some people I've known for years, even decades, have not necessarily been as thoughtful, consistent and compassionate.
+Mind you, an absolutely heartbreaking realisation that has shown to be a common theme for fellow young stroke survivors, in general.

-My current life sometimes feels like a hellish prison - one that I cannot escape (and have been forced into with no direct fault on my part) yet due to the (current) vast ignorance of brain injuries by society, others so often regard it as not a big deal and/or not their problem to understand nor support.
+Currently, my current life sometimes feels like a hellish prison - one that I certainly cannot escape (+ have been forced into with no direct fault on my part) - yet due to the (present) vast ignorance of brain injuries by society, others so often regard it as not a big deal &/or not their problem to understand (/try to understand) nor support.

-It honestly brightens my day to know others sincerely care despite not being able to offer them anything, even when I have lost so much in various aspects of my young life and only continue to suffer throughout my days.
+Honestly, it brightens my day to know others sincerely care despite not being able to offer them anything, even when I have lost such a vast amount in various aspects of my young life & only continue to suffer such diabolical loss throughout my days.

-Cheers to those who continue to bring the sunshine to my rainy day, support in my darkest hour and read this little ole brain blog, you are amazing
+Cheers to all those who continue to bring the sunshine to my rainy day, support in my darkest hour and read this little ole brain blog, you are simply splendid.

-Imagine being in your youthful adult years having to continually (#thereisneveranyescapingyourmind) struggle, compensate & adapt with such dark & gloomy conditions on top of all the loss, restrictions, judgement, alienation and uphill battles.
+Imagine being in your (intended) youthful adult years having to continually (#thereisneveranyescapingyourmind) struggle, compensate & adapt with such dark-&-gloomy conditions on top of all the loss, restrictions, judgement, alienation and uphill battles.

-Even with considerable damage sustained and the ongoing struggles of such a bleak environment for so long (/indefinitely), it should be noted that survivors of brain injuries still (in my opinion, generally speaking) want to be out there living life, progressing through it just like the next person + regardless of what has happened to us, the need to be included, appreciated, considered & celebrated like the rest of society should be incredibly important as it can help in boosting sacred morale and ensuring vital purpose and validation of one's life is kept in check.
+Even with considerable damage sustained and the ongoing struggles of such a bleak environment for so long (/indefinitely), it should be noted that survivors of brain injuries still (in my opinion, generally speaking) want to be out there living life, progressing through it with substance, excitement & spontaneity just like the next person + regardless of what has happened to us, the need to be included, appreciated, considered & celebrated like the rest of society should be incredibly important as it can help in boosting sacred morale + ensuring vital purpose and validation of one's life is kept in check.

 Such a constant struggle shouldn't mean that people avoid, turn their back and/or judge, but this is the current tendency for those living with brain injuries and people feel totally comfortable in treating us that ignorant way because it is presently accepted.